Meta (Facebook) data science internships are some of the most coveted intern positions in data science.

 Advanced understanding of tools like NumPy and SQL for data manipulation and wrangling is another technical must-have skill for these data science internship programs.
 But knowing how to visualize this data is just as important as well, so make sure you have a decent grasp of tools like Seaborn or its alternatives.

-Anyone looking to enter a Meta data science internship program needs to have a bachelor’s degree.
+Anyone looking to enter a Meta data science internship program must have a bachelor’s degree.
 However, depending on the position, Meta might also require a master’s or a PhD, either already obtained or in process.

 The degrees required generally are in the following fields: computer science, computer engineering, statistics, and operations research, or other degrees in quantitative fields.